-Whether you’re planning on cutting a small tree down without a saw or you have a large axe in the garage ready to go, it’s vital to remember safety first!
-Even lightweight chainsaws can cause serious injury if handled incorrectly, and splintered wood often flies in any and all directions, also risking injury.
+Whether you’re planning on cutting down a small tree without a chainsaw or you have a large axe in the garage ready to go, it’s vital to remember safety first!
+Even lightweight chainsaws can cause serious injury in tree cutting if handled incorrectly, and splintered wood often flies in any and all directions, also risking injury.

 Before you begin, secure children and pets far away from your worksite and check for unexpected visitors often while working.
 Know your surroundings; look for overhead wires and other obstructions as well as uneven ground.
 Remove rocks, fallen branches and twigs, and other hazards; cover holes and openings in the ground as needed.

 Choose what’s called an escape route; this should be two different directions in which you can run if the tree should start to fall or slide toward you.
 Pause often while working to double-check your surroundings and ensure you and any assistants are safe and avoiding distraction, and that your escape routes are always clear.

 Next, note your attire.
 Wear clothes made of thick, durable cotton, flannel, or wool so they repel small wood chips and splinters.
 Choose a button-up shirt with long sleeves and keep everything buttoned all the way, to cover as much skin as possible!